GewelsJI/VPS/docs/DATA_PREPARATION.md

 # Dataset Preparation

 We introduce a high-quality per-frame annotated VPS dataset, named SUN-SEG, which includes 158,690 frames elected from the famous [SUN dataset](http://amed8k.sundatabase.org).
 Then, we extend the labels with diverse types, i.e., object mask, boundary, scribble, and polygon.
+If you wanna to get access to our whole dataset, you should follow the next three steps.

 # Contents
 - [Step-1: Request and Download](#step-1--request-and-download)